Tourism and Visitor Economy

 - 49% of visitors are 45 years and older

 The Hunter Valley Destination Management Plan is currently being updated.
-Singleton Council is working in partnership with Cessnock City Council to create a blueprint for the development of the Hunter Valley destination for the next 8 – 10 years.
-To find out more about this click here.
+Singleton Council is working in partnership with Cessnock City Council to create a blueprint for the development of the Hunter Valley destination for the next 8 - 10 years.